 Evaluate Financial Aid for Transfer Students

-Most merit based financial aid is offered during the freshman year admission process.
-As college transfer students becomes a bigger part of the college business process, more transfer scholarships are becoming available.
+Most merit-based financial aid is offered during the freshman year admission process.
+As college transfer students become a bigger part of the college business process, more transfer scholarships are becoming available.
 Some colleges will honor a portion and maybe all the initial merit scholarships if the student was accepted during the traditional freshman class.

-It is importance that the family revise the structure of the new financial award.
-Identify the need-based and merit based financial aid so that you can understand the total cost of the transfer.
+It is important that the family revise the structure of the new financial award.
+Identify the need-based and merit-based financial aid so that you can understand the total cost of the transfer.
 As stated above, the student’s academic progress will determine the amount a student will qualify for under the Direct Federal loan program.
-These loan limits will be prorated based on that number and is adjusted each year.
+These loan limits will be prorated based on that number and are adjusted each year.